 Jim heads up the firm’s Health & Safety sub-group which advises and defends clients in federal and state plan OSHA matters as well as international health and safety matters.
+He frequently advises clients on compliance with OSHA’s Process Safety Management (PSM) standard and on other process safety issues beyond the reach of PSM.
 On the environmental side, he has counseled and represented clients in litigation related to most of the major federal environmental laws and many counterpart state laws.
 Over the course of his career, he has represented clients at over 400 federal CERCLA (“Superfund”), RCRA Corrective Action, and state counterpart environmental clean up sites.
 As United States Attorney, Jim prosecuted federal environmental crimes in his district and was a member of the U.S. Attorney General’s Environmental Issues Sub-Committee which dealt with national environmental prosecutorial initiatives.

 Jim also assists clients with standardized EHS management systems used in the energy, petro-chemical, heavy manufacturing, healthcare and retail sectors.
 He works with clients in the U.S. and abroad to build, audit and modify EHS management systems to meet their business needs, customer and market needs, and regulatory demands.
 From his work on management systems in the oil & gas industry, he has extensive familiarity and experience with the operational integrity management systems developed by the major oil & gas companies.
 His oil & gas experience covers Upstream (Offshore and Onshore), Midstream, Downstream and Marine operations.